Fergus the library plant, Christ's College, Cambridge

-This page is part of the current applicants section at Christ's College, Cambridge.
-It provides information for both applicants who disclosed a disability, Specific Learning Difficulty or long-term illness in their UCAS application and any other applicants who normally receive adjustments for learning or exams at school.
+This page is part of the Christ's College current applicants section, Stage 2 information.
+It provides information for both applicants who disclosed a disability, neurodiverse condition, mental health condition or long-term health condition in their UCAS application and any other applicants who normally receive adjustments for learning or exams at school.

-We wish to ensure that, wherever possible, we can make any appropriate adjustments/allowances if you are invited for a remote interview, or that we can ensure that your interviewers are aware of any information you have provided which may be relevant in the context of your remote interview(s) or any College registered assessment or pre-interview preparation.
-We therefore require applicants who have declared a disability, Specific Learning Difficulty or long-term illness in the UCAS application to upload an adjustments form and accompanying evidence document by 23 October.
+We wish to ensure that, wherever possible, if you have any disability, neurodiverse condition, mental health condition or long-term health condition, we can make appropriate adjustments if you are invited for online interviews.
+We also wish to ensure that interviewers are aware of any information you have provided which may be relevant in the context of remote interviews, a College assessment (if relevant) or pre-interview reading/written tasks.

 STEP 1: Please download and complete the following form, which includes a part that a teacher/tutor or other relevant member of staff at your school/college must complete and sign: